zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 Here is the first indication of an NMAP Scan beginning at 10:11.

-### Steps to Successful Explotation of MoveIT
+### Steps to Successful Exploitation of MoveIT
-The OW mentions the steps to successful exploation, but I found the "Indicators of Compromise" section of the Horizon link more helpful for understanding what I am looking for.
+The OW mentions the steps to successful exploitation, but I found the "Indicators of Compromise" section of the Horizon link more helpful for understanding what I am looking for.

 1.)
 "Monitor the "/moveitisapi/moveitisapi.dll?action=m2" endpoint for any unusual access patterns or frequent hits.
 This could indicate potential exploitation attempts."